abusofianid/handbooks/README.md

 ---

 ✨ Thank you for visiting!
-I hope these handbooks will be useful and help many people.
+I hope these writings will inspire and be useful for many people.